Teeth Straightening

 Damon Braces

-Damon Braces are a "friction free" alternative to conventional treatment with braces.
-The do not have any elastic ties and so cause less irritaion are more comfortable and provide faster tooth strightening results than treatment with conventional braces.
-To read more about Damon Braces click here.
+Damon Braces are a "friction-free" alternative to conventional treatment with braces.
+The do not have any elastic ties and so cause less irritation, are more comfortable and provide faster tooth-straightening results than treatment with conventional braces.
+To read more about Damon Braces, click here.

-Porcelain Veneers do not actually straighten your teeth, but give the illusion of a perfectly aligned smile.
-Provided that your teeth are not severely crooked then porcelain veneers can be placed over the front surfaces of your teeth to make them look straight.
-Veneers are sometimes referred to as “instant orthodontics” because straight teeth can be achieved in as little as a single visit to the dentist when compared to traditional braces or Invisalign which can take many months and in some cases a couple of years.
+Porcelain veneers do not actually straighten your teeth, but give the illusion of a perfectly aligned smile.
+Provided that your teeth are not severely crooked, porcelain veneers can be placed over the front surfaces of your teeth to make them look straight.
+Veneers are sometimes referred to as “instant orthodontics” because straight teeth can be achieved in as little as a single visit to the dentist (compared to traditional braces or Invisalign, which can take many months, and in some cases, a couple of years).
 The added benefit of veneers is that they can also improve the colour and shape of your teeth.
-The downside is that some of your naturally healthy tooth structure needs to be removed for the veneer to sit on top of and also veneers do not last forever and will eventually need replacing.
-To Read more about porcelain veneers click here.
+The downside is that some of your naturally healthy tooth structure needs to be removed for the veneer to affix to; veneers also do not last forever and will eventually need replacing.
+To read more about porcelain veneers, click here.